dearabhin/bitchat-cli/README.md

 ## How It Works

 This application uses the `bleak` library to handle Bluetooth Low Energy (BLE) communication, acting as a BLE central device to discover and connect to other bitchat peers.
 It re-implements the custom binary protocol and encryption schemes from the original Swift application to ensure compatibility.

+# Contributing to bitchat-cli

+We welcome contributions from everyone!
+Here’s how you can help.

+## Getting Started
+1. Fork the repository.
+2. Clone your fork: `git clone https://github.com/dearabhin/bitchat-cli.git`
+3. Install the dependencies: `pip install -r requirements.txt`

+## Submitting Changes
+- Create a new branch for your feature or fix.
+- Write a clear commit message.
+- Open a Pull Request with a detailed description of your changes.